 Connect using the other clients

-To access Azure AD-joined VMs using the web, Android, macOS, iOS, and Microsoft Store clients, you must add targetisaadjoined:i:1 as a custom RDP property to the host pool.
+To access Azure AD-joined VMs using the web, Android, macOS and iOS clients, you must add targetisaadjoined:i:1 as a custom RDP property to the host pool.
 These connections are restricted to entering user name and password credentials when signing in to the session host.

 Azure Virtual Desktop currently only supports local profiles for Azure AD-joined VMs.

 Now that you've deployed some Azure AD joined VMs, you can sign in to a supported Azure Virtual Desktop client to test it as part of a user session.
 If you want to learn how to connect to a session, check out these articles: